Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 What Is the Difference Between Flea Eggs and Flea Larvae?

 Once the flea eggs hatch, flea larvae emerge.
 They look like tiny worms, about 2-3 mm long (1/12- to 1/8-inch), with a yellowish-white, segmented body and black head.
-Flea larvae are born blind and avoid bright light, so they quickly burrow deep into carpets, cracks, and grass, where they feast on flea dirt.
+Flea larvae are born blind and avoid bright light.
+They quickly burrow deep into carpets, cracks, and grass, where they feast on flea dirt.
 Flea larvae make up approximately 35 percent of the total flea population in any given area.

-About 5 to 20 days after hatching, if they have the right warm and humid environment, a flea larva will spin a pupa, which is like a cocoon.
+About 5 to 20 days after hatching, a flea larva will spin a pupa, which is like a cocoon.
+This requires the right warm, humid environment.
 The pupa is very hard and has a sticky outer coating that helps it hide deep in carpets and fabrics.
 The pupa stage can last as little as a week or up to a year.
-Fleas will not emerge from the pupa stage until they sense body heat and carbon dioxide, signaling that a host is nearby.
+Fleas will not emerge from the pupa stage until they sense body heat and carbon dioxide.
+This signals that a host is nearby.
 When your pet walks by, the flea will emerge from its cocoon to begin feeding and the whole cycle starts over again.

 What Kills Flea Eggs?

 Killing flea eggs is a two-phase process.
-First, you need to eliminate any eggs and adult fleas on your pet.
+First, you need to get rid of any eggs and adult fleas on your pet.
 Then, you need to get rid of the flea eggs in your home.

-The very first step in this process should be to bring your pet to see the veterinarian.
-The veterinarian will examine your dog to understand the extent of the flea problem and determine the right treatment for your pet.
+The very first step in this process is bringing your pet to see the veterinarian.
+The veterinarian will examine your dog to understand the extent of the flea problem.
+From there, they will determine the right treatment for your pet.

 Not all products that kill fleas work to kill flea eggs.
 Work with your veterinarian to choose the best product and course of action for your pet.

-If you get rid of flea eggs and adult fleas on your pet, you need to focus your attention on getting rid of any eggs that may have sloughed off around your home.
+If you get rid of flea eggs and adult fleas on your pet, you will need tackle the indoor environment next.
+This involves getting rid of any eggs that may have sloughed off around your home.
 Here are some steps to take:

 Vacuuming